 I grew up in Dallas, TX raised by my maternal grandparents who were both incredible cooks.
 Whereas my grandmother was that urban soul food queen, my grandfather was a financially poor spiritually rich, clean eating urban gardener before it was cool.
-I inherited the best of the both of them – my grandfather’s focus on fresh ingredients and big mama’s knowledge/connection to “traditional” soul food.
+I inherited the best of the both of them my grandfather’s focus on fresh ingredients and big mama’s knowledge/connection to traditional soul food.

 Smart – there is generally a health component with a focus on fresh ingredients.
 Also smart as in full of simple ways to save time and maximize flavor.

 Interesting – I don’t believe taste and health are mutually exclusive.
 I’m a flavor nerd and borderline compulsive in exploring new global techniques and ingredients to feed my flavor quest.

 Grounded – base ingredients, techniques, and flavors tend to be grounded in culinary traditions of countries/regions connected to the African Diaspora which would include Africa, the Caribbean, American South, and South America.

 Food Fidelity has evolved from a simple modern soul food and music blog into a movement to change the way people eat and think about food, particularly what we consider soul food.
 The shift was driven by the disparities in health across different ethnic groups, particularly how African Americans are disproportionately affected by diet related diseases like diabetes, hypertension, and cardiovascular.

 Recognizing that there were many families like mine – working parents struggling to get suitable weeknight meals on the table in a convenience driven world.
 With peers desiring to honor and retain their heritage but not at the expense of their health, I began sharing our household practices and habits, the ones we utilized as weapons to break the cycle of obesity and the related illnesses born out of poor lifestyle and food choices.